voduchuy/voduchuy/README.md

 I have spent over a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
 Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on visa paperwork to join my dream company accelerating Quantitative System Pharmacology and Virtual Populations!
 - 🌱 I’m currently learning software design principles.
 - 👯 I’m looking to collaborate on fast numerical algorithms in Julia, especially those related to Bayesian computation, mathematical biology.
 - ⚡ Fun fact: My Starbucks name is Henry.